 This is the ideal number of players on your roster

-Coaching Game Analysis Team Management Events Training
+Coaching Game Analysis Team Management Events Practices

 Wat voor coach ben jij?
 According to Mike de Zwart in podcast number 2, it’s important to think about what kind of coach you want to be.
 He himself uses the philosophy...